SciRuby/iruby/lib/iruby/input/README.md

 ## Defaults

 Most inputs will accept a `default` parameter.
-If no default is given, the deault is `nil`.
+If no default is given, the default is `nil`.
 Since checkboxes can have multiple values selected, you can pass an array of values.
 To check everything, pass `true` as the default.

 ```ruby